Best Travel Cards for Australians (2026): Up Bank vs Wise vs Revolut vs YouTrip

 Which has the best exchange rate?

-Can I have accounts with all four?
+Can I have accounts with all of them?

 What if my card gets lost or stolen overseas?